uwcryoem/uwcryoem.github.io/docsrc/source/SupportedSoftware/Relion.rst

       - External processes; depends on job
       - ""

-Suggestions for MPI and threads Jobs types for HPC submissions 	Suggested MPI and Threads
-	Queue

-Motion correction (RELION's Own) 	Use high count of MPI (20-60), only 1 thread per. 	cpu CTF estimation
-Use high count of MPI (20-60), only 1 thread per. cpu
-Auto-picking 	Training of topaz is not parallelised and should always be performed with a single MPI process (Use 1 MPI per CPU core, 1 thread per MPI).
-Picking with topaz has been parallelised and can be run using multiple MPI processes.
-For picking you can apply as many as 4x MPI per server node each getting 1 GPU assigned and you can run across multiple compute nodes. 	a5000 or a100
-Particle extraction
-2D classification 	5 MPI, 12 threads, GPU enabled 	a5000
-3D initial model 	5 MPI, 12 threads, GPU enabled 	a5000
-3D classification 	5 MPI, 12 threads, GPU enabled 	a5000
-3D auto-refine 	5 MPI, 12 threads, GPU enabled  	a5000
-3D multi-body 	5 MPI, 12 threads, GPU enabled 	a5000
-CTF refinement 	CPU-only job, use multiple threads per MPI and use all available CPU cores. 	cpu Bayesian polishing 	CPU-only job, use multiple threads per MPI and use all available CPU cores. 	cpu Mask creation
-Join star files
-Particle subtraction
-Post-processing 	CPU-only job, use multiple threads per MPI and use all available CPU cores. 	cpu Local resolution
-External 	External processes and depends on job.
-GPU accelerated jobs Jobs that support GPU acceleration Auto-picking
-2D classification
-3D initial model
-3D classification
-3D auto-refine
-3D multi-body
-Other information

 **Setup X11 forwarding**

 If the UI doesn't launch your machine might not have X11 forwarding on (see below), or you may be missing a required software such as XQuartz.